S.O.S. Eisberg

-Plot of S.O.S.
-Eisberg
+Plot

-At a banquet at the International Society for Arctic Research, the members toast scientist Dr. Carl Lorenz (Gustav Diessl), about to recreate famed explorer Wegener's ill-fated expedition.
-Lawrence's team consists of two scientists, Dr. Johannes Brand (Sepp Rist) and Dr. Jan Matushek (Max Holzboer), his friend, Fritz Kuemmel (Walter Riml), their financial backer, John Dragan (Walter Riml), and their pilot to the Arctic, Lorenz's wife Hella (Leni Riefenstahl).
+At a banquet held by the International Society for Arctic Research, the members toast scientist Dr. Carl Lorenz, about to recreate famed explorer Wegener's ill-fated expedition.
+Lorenz's team consists of two scientists, Dr. Johannes Brand and Dr. Jan Matushek, his friend, Fritz Kuemmel, their financial backer, John Dragan, and their pilot to the Arctic, Lorenz's wife Hella.

 After Hella drops them at their base camp, the men begin their long trek to recover Wegener's records and prove his theories on ice floes.
 As the weeks pass, Brand and the others fear they will not survive when the ice breaks up, but Lorenz scoffs and refuses to wait until winter.

 Early one morning, Lorenz sets out on his own.
 His companions fear he is lost.
 They find a hut Wegener occupied and a note from Lorenz saying that he is trying to reach a native village.
-Suddenly, the break up of the ice leaves their sleds of food supplies tumbling into a ravine.
-The rescuers take refuge on a huge iceberg where they discover that Lorenz is there, dazed and uncommunicative.
+Suddenly the ice breaks up and the sleds carrying their food supplies tumble into a ravine.
+The rescuers take refuge on a huge iceberg where they discover a dazed and uncommunicative Lorenz.

 Brand begins sending out an S.O.S. on his wireless and Hella immediately leaves to search for her husband.
 Disaster strikes, with Dragan going mad, and as Kümmel fights with him to prevent their dog, Nakinak, from being killed, Kümmel falls to his death.

 When Hella finds the survivors, she misjudges her landing and crashes but is able to swim to the iceberg.
-Brand seeing they are drifting out to sea, dives into the water, and is picked up by another pilot (Ernst Udet) following Hella's flight path.
-The pilot flies Brand to the nearby Inuit village.
+Seeing they are drifting out to sea, Brand dives into the water and is picked up by another pilot, famed aviator Ernst Udet, who has been tracking Hella's flight path.
+Udet flies Brand to the nearby Inuit village.

 Matushek sees two polar bears fighting over a seal but is killed when he tries to spear the bears.
 Dragan then attacks Hella, but by then her husband has come to his senses, and she is saved.
-The iceberg begins to come apart, throwing Dragan into the sea.
+The iceberg begins to come apart, flinging Dragan into the sea.

 Lorenz, Hella and Nakinak are rescued by the Inuit.
 The three survivors later are aboard a ship bound for home, but Lorenz is haunted by the deaths incurred in his misguided expedition.